Qwant

-Qwant (//kwɑ̃t//) is a French search engine, launched in February 2013.
-Qwant says that it is focused on privacy, does not track users, resell personal data, or bias the display of search results.
-Its results are similar to the Microsoft Bing search engine however it is used only in case Qwant lacks information of certain website and for image searches.
-Qwant is currently only available in around 30 countries.
+Qwant (/fr/) is a French search engine, launched in February 2013.
+Qwant says that it is focused on privacy, does not track users, resell personal data, or deliberately bias the display of search results.
+Its results are similar to the Microsoft Bing search engine.
+However, it is used only in case Qwant lacks information of certain website and for image searches.
+As of 2023, Qwant could be accessed from around 30 countries.

+Both the French Government and the European Parliament use Qwant as the default search engine on their computers, replacing Google in 2020 and 2026 respectively.